 Kids can sometimes be unpredictable.
-They may be super excited about meeting their favorite characters before your trip, but when it comes time for that big meet, they may get scared.
+They may be super excited about meeting their favorite characters before your trip, but when it comes time to do so, they may get scared.
 Kids usually don’t expect the characters to be as big as they are.
-This can be scary for some kids.
+This can be scary for some.
 If your kids get scared, please don’t force them to meet the characters.
 This will just make it worse for you and your kids.

 If you don’t want to miss the opportunity to see the character, try meeting the character yourself while your kids sit it out.
 If your children are good with the character from afar but not up close, try putting yourself between the child and the character for the pictures.
 Another solution is to take the picture with your child facing away from the camera.
 This will make for a funny memory later in life.

 If you or your children have a favorite character, make a point to seek them out during your trip.
 To find them, look in the Times Guide or ask a cast member where you can find them.
 While there are a ton of characters that meet guests, please remember that there are some characters that do not come out at all.
 Others are only out during special events.
 I would recommend finding your children’s favorite characters early in your trip so you don’t miss them.
 Plus, your kids will probably be much more cooperative once they have met their favorites.
 For quick reference, see our list of where to find the characters.

 When it comes your time to meet a character, start taking pictures as soon as you and your family walk up.
 Don’t wait until it is time for posed pictures.
 Instead, snap away the entire time.
 Sometimes, the best pictures are ones that capture the interactions between your children and the character.
 Some of my favorite pictures of my son at Disney World are of characters embracing him in a huge bear hug.